aashnisshah/aashnime/content/blog/what-are-apis-why-are-they-restful-and-whats-jsonp/index.md

 author: Aashni
 comments: true
 date: 2018-03-05 08:31:09+00:00
-description: What Are APIs, Why Are They RESTful, and What's JSONP?
+description: A quick dive into APIs, what it means to be restful, and why using JSONP is important
 layout: post
 link: https://aashni.me/blog/what-are-apis-why-are-they-restful-and-whats-jsonp/
 slug: what-are-apis-why-are-they-restful-and-whats-jsonp